nygma2004/growatt2mqtt/README.md

 - Send Telegram alert when the inverter is offline
 - Show generation of inverter data in Grafana dashboard
 - Calculate electricity balance: how much extra I generate from solar

+## Version History

+v1.2
+- OTA issue fixed
+- OTA password added
+v1.3
+- Derate is address 104 and was incorrectly coded as 103 in line 174